lucasnell/jackalope/README.md

 PKG_LIBS += $(SHLIB_OPENMP_CFLAGS)
 ```

-On Linux and Windows, you should be able to get away with simply adding
+Then, you should be able to install `jackalope` by running the following
-those lines and installing `jackalope` by running the following in R:
+in R:

 ``` r
 install.packages("jackalope", type = "source")